josephimathias/Cap_Bikeshare_Project/README.md

 #### 4. Build maps

 I built two types of maps:
-* one to view trends over time:
+* one to view a snapshot of how many rides started in each DC neighborhood cluster at a given time:
 ![alt text](https://github.com/josephimathias/Cap_Bikeshare_Project/blob/master/images/historical_maps_gif.gif)
 * and the other to propose a solution to a business problem facing Capital Bikeshare:
 ![alt text](https://github.com/josephimathias/Cap_Bikeshare_Project/blob/master/images/dynamic_pricing_gif.gif)

-As I mentioned above, they can be tested [here](https://obscure-garden-58632.herokuapp.com).
+As I mentioned above, the maps can be tested [here](https://obscure-garden-58632.herokuapp.com).